telerik/xaml-docs/controls/dragdropmanager/behaviors/dragdropbehavior.md

 To determine whether the drag source and the drop target are the same control you could use the IsSameControl property.

 >When the context is the drag source control, the DestinationItemsSource property will be undefined; when the context is the drop target control, the SourceItemsSource property will be undefined.
-In other words, you should use SourceAppointmentsSource only in CanStartDrag and DragDropCompleted/DragDropCanceled, and DestinationAppointmentsSource only in Drop and CanDrop.
+In other words, you should use SourceItemsSource only in CanStartDrag and DragDropCompleted/DragDropCanceled, and DestinationItemsSource only in Drop and CanDrop.

 ## IDragVisualProvider